Keeping it sparse: Computing Persistent Homology revisited: Introduction

-\textit{Related work.} The \phat library~\cite{phat_paper} contains a collection of algorithms and matrix representation types to test various approaches for Gaussian elimination on boundary matrices in a unified framework.
+The \phat library~\cite{phat_paper} contains a collection of algorithms and matrix representation types to test various approaches for Gaussian elimination on boundary matrices in a unified framework.
 Our work contributes several new algorithms to the \phat library.
 We confirm the earlier observation that the quality of different elimination strategies significantly depends on the chosen data structure.

-There are numerous other libraries to compute the barcode; we just refer to the comparative study~\cite{roadmap}.
-We point out that in there, all tested libraries include further functionalities, in particular, generating a boundary matrix out of a point cloud, whereas \phat, as well as the present paper, focuses entirely on the Gaussian elimination step.
-In~\cite{phat_paper}, the authors show that \phat is among the most efficient libraries for this substep.
+There are numerous other libraries to compute the barcode; we just refer to some comparative studies~\cite{minimal_userguide,roadmap,Cufar_Virk}.
+We point out that, in there, all tested libraries include further functionalities, in particular, generating a boundary matrix out of a point cloud, whereas \phat, as well as the present paper, focuses entirely on the Gaussian elimination step. \phat is among the most efficient libraries for this substep, as demonstrated, for instance, in~\cite{phat_paper} and \cite{roadmap}.

-Even more efficient algorithms have been developed for special cases of simplicial complexes, for instance, Vietoris--Rips complexes~\cite{bauer2021ripser, henselman2016matroid} and cubical complexes~\cite{gvt-dms,kaji2020cubical,wagner2012efficient}.
-There have also been several approaches that have focused specifically on parallel and distributed computation~\cite{zhang2020gpu,lewis2015parallel,dipha,clearcompress} for performance gains.
+Even more efficient algorithms have been developed for special cases of simplicial complexes, for instance, Vietoris--Rips complexes~\cite{bauer2021ripser, henselman2016matroid} and cubical complexes~\cite{gvt-dms,kaji2020cubical,wagner-socg-2023, Wagner2012}.
+The improvements in these specialized implementations are not based on optimized reduction strategies such as the ones considered in the present paper.
+However, not all of the reduction strategies considered here are compatible with these implementations, which is why we focus on the general-purpose framework PHAT for our comparisons.
+There have also been several approaches that have focused specifically on parallel and distributed computation~\cite{clearcompress,dipha,lewis2015parallel,zhang2020gpu} for performance gains.
+Another approach, taken for example in \cite{collapse1,collapse2}, is to simplify the filtration without modifying the homology.
+This approach effectively downsizes the matrix but does not sparsify it.

-The best worst-case complexity for computing the barcode is $O(n^\omega)$ where $\omega$ is the matrix multiplication constant~\cite{milos}.
+The best worst-case complexity for computing the barcode is $O(n^\omega)$, where $\omega$ is the matrix multiplication constant~\cite{milos}.
 However, this approach is not based on Gaussian elimination and is not competitive in practice.
 There is no sub-cubic complexity bound known for any barcode algorithm based on Gaussian elimination.
 The output-sensitive bounds that we derive still lead to cubic worst-case bounds, but can be tighter depending on the topological properties of the input.
 These bounds refine the bound by Chen and Kerber~\cite{twist}.